links234/MPACK/README.md

-This Framework is intended to be a cross-platform starting point for 2D games running on Android and Windows.
+This Framework is intended to be a cross-platform starting point for 2D games running on Windows, Linux and Android.
 Everything is written in C++ and some Bash for building scripts.

 Cross-platform features:

-	- Custom bash scripts transparent to source tree (folders are only used for better)
+	- Custom bash scripts transparent to source tree (folders are only used for better) - moved to makefiles, script are now obsolete
 	- Math library
 		- 2D, 3D and 4D vectors
 		- 3x3 matrices